 - There are multiple assistantships offered throughout the university.
 Get a list here.

-Selected individuals will assist School of Social Work faculty as-assigned in activities related to carrying out research; literature and internet searches; research of legislative policy; administrative assistance; and/or other projects assigned by faculty.
+Selected individuals will assist School of Social Work faculty in activities related to carrying out research; literature and internet searches; research of legislative policy; administrative assistance; and/or other projects assigned by faculty.
 The successful applicant will need to possess excellent writing skills, the ability to work independently, and to carry out research assignments in a timely manner.